StevenYee123/SnapDragonCamera/The-FAQ-nursery.md

 Please refer the link bellow to use the serial console on HiKey.

 * [Using serial console](http://www.96boards.org/forums/topic/short-intro-to-start-your-hikey-with-serial-console/)

+**Q: Does Hikey support system suspend-to-RAM?**

+It does!
+Although before intiating the suspend it is import to specific a wake up source, otherwise it is impossible to restart the board.
+The wake up source can either be the Real Time Clock (RTC) or one of the GPIO pins on the low-speed connector.

+Note: _UART and USB wake up is not possible for HiKey.
+This is part of the design of the SoC and we don't see any way to workaround that._

+1. For RTC wake up, you must enable CONFIG_RTC_DRV_PL031.
+This is supported by default on mainline kernel.
+Once the board has booted you can use the following command to request a wake up alarm (in this case the alarm will expire after 10 seconds):

+    echo +10 > /sys/class/rtc/rtc0/wakealarm; echo mem > /sys/power/state

+2. To use the GPIO pins as a wake up signal use the following script as a reference:

+    # 488: GPIO2_0, 490: GPIO2_2,
+    # 492: GPIO2_4, 495: GPIO2_7
+    # GPIO2_1, GPIO2_3 busy

+    echo 488 > /sys/class/gpio/export
+    echo 490 > /sys/class/gpio/export
+    echo 492 > /sys/class/gpio/export
+    echo 495 > /sys/class/gpio/export

+    echo in > /sys/class/gpio/gpio488/direction
+    echo both > /sys/class/gpio/gpio488/edge
+    echo in > /sys/class/gpio/gpio490/direction
+    echo both > /sys/class/gpio/gpio490/edge
+    echo in > /sys/class/gpio/gpio492/direction
+    echo both > /sys/class/gpio/gpio492/edge
+    echo in > /sys/class/gpio/gpio495/direction
+    echo both > /sys/class/gpio/gpio495/edge

 **Q: What is the link for Android Open Source Project (AOSP) support on HiKey?**